 As emergency physicians are required to manage a variety of clinical presentations, your training will incorporate a variety of sub-specialties and clinical experiences.

 Training in emergency medicine in Australia and New Zealand is overseen by ACEM (Australasian College for Emergency Medicine).
 It is divided into three stages:

-Research is a key and integral part of the Discipline of Emergency Medicine.
-It is being conducted by the discipline members, associated staff and students of the Sydney Medical School.
+Research is a key and integral part of the Specialty of Emergency Medicine.
+It is being conducted by the specialty members, associated staff and students of the Sydney Medical School.

-Students are encouraged to participate in research within the discipline and during their critical care rotations.
+Students are encouraged to participate in research within the specialty and during their critical care rotations.
 Research can take many forms such as a formal study, audit or an independent learning project.
-Each year, an award is presented to the best research study conducted by a Sydney Medical School student within the discipline.
+Each year, an award is presented to the best research study conducted by a Sydney Medical School student within the specialty.

 Our research links include:

 Our research focuses on areas key to emergency medicine including resuscitation, toxicology, sepsis and trauma.